 Summer is in full swing with schools dismissed across the globe.
 You’d expect to walk outside and see kids riding bikes, playing with friends and embarking on adventures.
 Yet, there’s silence.
 Turns out, many kids aren’t partaking in traditional play anymore.
+Indeed, there’s a marked lack of play.
 Play is so important it was even declared a basic human right by the United Nations (UN) So why aren’t more kids doing it?

 The Culprits Behind Lack of Play

 We’re quick to blame electronics for the perceived decline, assuming kids are shut up indoors glued to their various screens, playing video games or watching mindless YouTube videos.
-But it’s not just screens causing a decrease in playtime for kids.
+Screens aren’t the only cause of a decrease in playtime for kids.

 Overscheduling of organized activities also plays a role in the decline.
-Organized sports, music lessons and myriad extra-curriculars parents and guidance counselors feel are necessary for college acceptance take up a huge chunk of time and energy that would otherwise be used in play.
+Organized sports, music lessons and myriad extra-curricular activities parents and guidance counselors feel are necessary for college acceptance take up a huge chunk of time and energy that would otherwise be used in play.